 The Queensland Government is committed to providing state schools with greater autonomy in decision-making and increased capacity to work in new ways to maximise learning outcomes.

-The Independent Public Schools initiative delivers on this commitment.
+The Independent Public Schools (IPS) initiative delivers on this commitment.

-Queensland Independent Public Schools will continue to remain part of the state's strong public schooling system.
+Queensland Independent Public Schools continue to remain part of the state's strong public schooling system.

-Independent Public Schools will have greater freedom to shape their own strategic direction and make decisions which will directly benefit their students.
+Independent Public Schools are empowered to shape their own strategic direction and make decisions that will directly benefit their students.

-They will have the ability to work directly with local businesses, industry and community organisations.
+They have an enhanced capacity to work directly with local businesses, industry and community organisations.

 Schools also have greater flexibility to tailor the curriculum to directly suit the needs of their students.

-For more information about the Independent Public Schools initiative please read the following documents:
+For more information about the IPS initiative please read the following document: